- - Snow = Skiing

-April has been pretty wet so far this year, but we found a dry day today to work on the boat and get Vesper ready for launch.
+April has been pretty wet so far this year, but Lynn and I found a dry day today to work on the boat and get Vesper ready for launch.

 More Ice Skating on the Rink of Dreams

 Outdoor sports have been difficult in the last month due to many thaws, rain and freezing rain making it hard to ski, snowshoe or even skate on the canal (which has been closed since ).
-The artificially-cooled Rink of Dreams at City Hall is still open for use, though, so we went skating there.
+The artificially-cooled Rink of Dreams at City Hall is still open for use, though, so Lynn and I went skating there.

 Last Ski of the Winter?

 With a big two-week long melt in the forecast it looks like winter might be already at an end.
 We took the opportunity of a last day below freezing to get out and ski on all the new snow.

 With the weird weather it has been an odd year for skiing and so Adam has only done 13 days of skiing and 96.8 km to date.